 The secret life of plants: how they memorise, communicate, problem solve and socialise.
 I had hoped to interview the plant neurobiologist Stefano Mancuso at his laboratory at the University of Florence.

 I picture it as a botanical utopia: a place where flora is respected for its awareness and intelligence; where sensitive mimosa plants can demonstrate their long memories; and where humans are invited to learn how to be a better species by observing the behaviour of our verdant fellow organisms.
 But because we are both on lockdown, we Skype from our homes.
 PLANT-CAPITAL: Objectification and Agency in a Consumerist World.
 Never Underestimate the Intelligence of Trees - Issue 77: Underworlds Consider a forest: One notices the trunks, of course, and the canopy.

 If a few roots project artfully above the soil and fallen leaves, one notices those too, but with little thought for a matrix that may spread as deep and wide as the branches above.
-Fungi don’t register at all except for a sprinkling of mushrooms; those are regarded in isolation, rather than as the fruiting tips of a vast underground lattice intertwined with those roots.
 What a plant learns.
 The curious case of Mimosa pudica.
 Wandering through the Royal Botanic Gardens in Kew, renowned for housing one of the most diverse collection of living plants on the planet, you can be sure to fall under the spell of its notorious residents.